Katak (ਕੱਤਕ, کاتک)

 • Many people start applying mustard oil or desi ghee on their skin to protect against dryness.

-In short, Katak (ਕੱਤਕ, کاتک) is beginning time of the winter season.
+In short, Katak (ਕੱਤਕ) is the beginning of the winter season.
 It is a busy time for farmers who are harvesting their crops and getting ready for the next planting season.
 This month is also filled with celebrations, including Guru Nanak Jayanti and Diwali.
 Overall, ਕੱਤਕ (کاتک) brings a mix of hard work and festive joy to the community.

 Ans: As this month declares the arrival of winter, the climate gets cooler.
-Days are usually pleasant but the temperature rises during nights.
+Days are usually pleasant but the nights get colder.

 Ans: In Pakistan, this month starts in the middle of October, probably 16 October.